jimmoua/boole/readme.md

 wget raw.githubusercontent.com/jimmoua/boole/master/.vimrc --output-document ~/.vimrc
 ```

-**THIS WILL OVERWRITE YOUR CURRENT VIM**.
-If you do not wish to overwrite you
+**THIS WILL OVERWRITE YOUR CURRENT VIM CONFIGS**.
+If you do not wish to
-current VIM configurations, follow the guide on how to install Vundle
+overwrite your current VIM configurations, follow the guide on how to install
+Vundle
 [here](https://github.com/VundleVim/Vundle.vim)

 ![](img/02.gif)

 ## Step 3

-Save and close out of VIM. **Now install the plugins** by typing the following
-on the shell.
+**Install the plugins** by typing the following on the shell.

 ```
 vim +PluginInstall +qall